Likaz19/financepro-contact-f/PRD.md

   - Trash (Phosphor) for file removal and webhook deletion buttons
   - Phone (Phosphor) for phone contact link in footer
   - Envelope (Phosphor) for email contact link in footer
-  - MapPin (Phosphor) for location display in footer
+  - MapPin (Phosphor) for location display in footer and address autocomplete indicator
   - WhatsappLogo (Phosphor) for WhatsApp link in footer
   - FacebookLogo, LinkedinLogo, InstagramLogo (Phosphor) for social media links in footer
-  - GearSix (Phosphor) for webhook settings button
+  - GearSix (Phosphor) for settings button
   - WebhooksLogo (Phosphor) for webhook configuration interface
   - Copy (Phosphor) for copy example payload button
   - Clock (Phosphor) for webhook logs empty state
+  - Key (Phosphor) for API key configuration
+  - CaretUpDown (Phosphor) for country code dropdown
+  - Check (Phosphor) for selected items in dropdowns

 - **Spacing**: Consistent use of Tailwind spacing scale - gap-6 between form sections, gap-4 for checkbox groups, px-8 py-6 for card padding, gap-8 for footer grid columns, gap-3 for file list items